-Rosenstein told Trump last week he's not a target in Russia probe: Bloomberg
+Rosenstein told Trump last week he is not a target in Russia probe

 Griffin said the assurance from Rosenstein is not significant because the president could yet become a target of the investigation.

-“It is possible to progress from being a subject to being a target if the necessary substantive and structural support emerges later,” Griffin said.
+“It is possible to progress from being a subject to being a target if the necessary substantive and structural support emerges later,” she said.

 Griffin said one reason Trump is being treated as a subject, rather than a target, may be that Rosenstein is operating under assumption that a sitting president cannot be indicted.

-Reporting by Tim Ahmann; Additional reporting by Jan Wolfe in New York; Writing by Mohammad Zargham; Editing by Eric Beech and Jonathan Oatis
+Reporting by Steve Holland in West Palm Beach, Florida; Additional reporting by Jan Wolfe in New York; writing by Mohammad Zargham; editing by Eric Beech and Dan Grebler